 Amy sent in this question:

-How do you complete Wolf Achievement 11 if the family does not have a faith, and does not talk about God in their family?
+How do you complete the Wolf faith requirement if a family does not have a faith, and does not talk about God in their family?
 This family was hesitant to join Scouts because of the faith component.

 And John asked a similar question: